 “Two things fill the mind with ever-renewing wonder and awe, the more often and the more intensely the mind is drawn to think of them: the starry heavens above me and the moral law within me.”
-So says Kant in the preface to his Critique of Practical Reason.
+So says Kant in the conclusion to his Critique of Practical Reason.
 He goes on to explain that neither the sky above him nor the freedom within him should be considered mere conjectures.
 Neither is beyond the horizon of conscious experience.
 We sense the celestial lights above through our eyes, and we sense the moral freedom within through our heart, the innermost source of our self-hood.
 Kant continues: “The former view of a countless multitude of worlds annihilates my importance as an animal creature, which after it has been for a short time provided with vital power, one knows not how, must again give back the matter of which it was formed to the planet it inhabits (a mere speck in the universe).
 The second, on the contrary, infinitely elevates my worth as an intelligence by my personality, in which the moral law reveals to me a life independent of animality and even of the whole sensible world, at least so far as may be inferred from the destination assigned to my existence by this law, a destination not restricted to the conditions and limits of this life, but reaching into the infinite.”

 I started thinking about Kant’s accounts of beauty, sublimity, and morality after reading Levi Bryant’s recent post on beauty as an absolute value.
 An absolute value, in Bryant’s sense, is a value that we hold for its own sake as an end in itself.
 He discusses beauty as one example of such a value and wonders what role it might play in resisting the instrumentalizing tendency of neoliberal capitalism, whereby every aspect of life comes to be valued only in terms of its usefulness or profitability.
 Bryant suggests that the earlier theological understanding of beauty (i.e., beauty as an index of a divine Creator) must be replaced by an immanent, naturalistic account.
 He writes: